 How did M.C. become involved in real estate?

 In 2001 M.C. came from South Africa to the US with almost no money.
 He started playing rugby and earning enough money to live on.
 While playing rugby he learned about real estate and was actually able to buy his first investment property in 2001 as well.
 Shortly after buying that investment property he happened to meet a mentor in Chicago who was a big time investor.
 M.C. started out painting houses and learning how to do simple maintenance.
 Eventually he moved into the leasing aspect of real estate, and became a real estate broker.
 M.C. still loves real estate, but has shifted his focus to all things that provide cash flow and passive income.

 Why does M.C. believe cash flow is so important?

 M.C. and I share similar viewpoints on retirement.
 The traditional model tells us to save money, and invest it in the stock market.
 Hopefully at some point we save enough money that we can retire and start using that money to live on.
 The problem with traditional retirement models is that we have to guess when we are going to die so we do not run out of money.
 Swings in the stock market can also add years to how long you have to save before you can retire.
 Retiring using the stock market is very unpredictable, and that is why I started to invest in rental properties.
 Rentals were awesome, because it took less money to produce the same returns as the stock market and you never have to eat into your principal investment.

 M.C. has the same ideas about retirement and loves real estate for the same reasons.
-In 2015 he started Valhalla Wealth Management, which specializes in many cash flowing investments from coffee farms to bitcoin.
+In 2015 he started Shoreline Financial Services, which specializes in retirement planing and investments.